lsst-sitcom/sitcomtn-037/index.rst

 The second First-Look Analysis and Feedback Functionality (FAFF) report details the computational tasks and interactions with resultant data products that are needed to support the full 24-hour cycle of sustained observatory operations.
 Starting from a set of use-cases derived from expected commissioning needs and experience with other observatories, we identified two major compute-intensive tasks that are required for near-realtime evaluation of data quality to support nighttime decision making.
-First, a **rapid analysis framework** is needed to run single-frame processing through source detection and measurement steps on bright stars in order to make basic measurements of delivered image quality and optical throughput.
+First, a **rapid analysis framework** is needed to run SFP through source detection and measurement steps on bright stars in order to make basic measurements of delivered image quality and optical throughput.
 Second, a **camera image visualization tool** is needed to rapidly display full focal plane images and zoom in to inspect pixel-level details.
 We recommend that compute resources to support both of these tasks be located on the summit so that observers have near-realtime data quality information even in the event of a network outage.
 Basic camera health diagnostics and image display capabilities will run on the Camera Diagnostic Cluster located at the summit.